veerwanjari/FitFlex/README.md

 # FitFlex — React

-A React (Vite) conversion of the FitFlex gym landing page, with routing for Home, About, Classes, Class Details, Blog, Blog Details, Timetable, and Contact.

-Only the Home page HTML was provided in the source project, so it's been fully rebuilt as React components (hero, animated stats, programs, testimonials, pricing, features, CTA).
-The other pages (About, Classes, Class Details, Blog, Blog Details, Timetable, Contact) are scaffolded with the same header/footer/ design system and placeholder content — swap in real copy as needed.
+FitFlex is a modern gym website built with React and Vite, featuring a clean, responsive, and user-friendly design.
+The project includes three pages: Home, About, and Contact, connected using React Router.
+The Home page is fully built with reusable React components, while the About and Contact pages follow the same design system for a consistent user experience.
+This project provides a solid foundation for a professional fitness or gym website.

 ## Setup